 So, law alone is not a basis for ethical decision-making.
 Nor is religion.
 Nor is 'the greater good'.
-And even the rational views and needs of the affected majority are not a basis alone for ethical decision-making.
+Even the rational views and needs of the affected majority are not a basis alone for ethical decision-making.

 Objectivity and fairness are the basis of ethical decision-making.

-In simple terms this means you must be able to see the other people's points of view.
-This might seem a simple statement of the bleeding obvious, and it might be, but it is not often practised.
+- In simple terms, this means you must be able to see other people's points of view.
+This might seem a simple statement of the bleeding obvious and it might be, but it is not often practised.
 True objectivity is quite difficult to achieve, especially for leaders under pressure.
 Similarly, fairness is difficult to define, let alone apply.

-Being ethical is not a matter of evangelizing or imposing your standards and views on other people.
+- Being ethical is not a matter of evangelising or imposing your standards and views on other people.
 (See Transactional Analysis to understand why people behave in this overly paternalistic way.)